Fredrick-Kiboi/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 - You can use only one SELECT statement
 - The database name will be passed as an argument of the mysql command

+11. **Genre ID for all shows** <br>
+mandatory
+Score: 0.0% (Checks completed: 0.0%)
+Import the database dump of hbtn_0d_tvshows to your MySQL server: download (same as 10-genre_id_by_show.sql)

+Write a script that lists all shows contained in the database hbtn_0d_tvshows.

+Each record should display: tv_shows.title - tv_show_genres.genre_id
+Results must be sorted in ascending order by tv_shows.title and tv_show_genres.genre_id If a show doesn’t have a genre, display NULL
+You can use only one SELECT statement
+The database name will be passed as an argument of the mysql command